deejayessel/rizk/README.md

 A player must place all of these troops into territories that they own before they may move on to the attack phase.

 #### Attack Phase
-During the attack phase, a player may move troops from any territory with 2 or more military units (MUs) to attack an adjacent territory owned by another player.
-Players may not move MUs from one friendly territory to another at this time (this is done during the coordination phase).
+During the attack phase, a player may move troops from any territory with 2 or more units to attack an adjacent territory owned by another player.
+Players may not move units from one friendly territory to another at this time (this is done during the coordination phase).

-Chances of success are calculated by a function (`attack-success-chance`).
-In the board game,
+Combat proceeds as follows:
 - The attacker rolls `min { 3, num-troops-attacking }` dice.
 - The defender rolls `min { 2, num-troops-defending }` dice.
 - The highest roll of the attacker is matched with the highest roll of the defender, and so on with the second-highest rolls for both.
   The highest roll in each pair wins; ties go to the defender.
-- The losing troops are removed from their respective tiles.
+- The losing troops are removed from their respective nodes.

-> An attack ends in one of three ways: 1) The attacker decides to end the attack, 2) the attacker runs out of troops with which to attack, and 3) the defender loses all troops.
-In this third case, the attacker takes over the territory and must move at least as many troops as dice rolled in the winning roll and at most the number of remaining troops in the attacking territory minus the one troop that must stay behind to occupy the territory.
-A player can attack as many territories as he or she wants during the attack phase of the turn.
-If the player captured at least one territory during the attack phase, he or she takes a ... card.
+The attacker may end the attack, run out of troops with which to attack, or kill all defending troops.
+In this last case, the attacker conquers the territory and must move at least 1 troop into the node.

-Once a player is satisfied with their attack, they may move on to the coordination phase.

-#### Coordination Phase
+#### Movement Phase
-During the coordination phase, a player may move their troops to locations within contiguous collections of territories, although this rule may be changed to alter gameplay.
-Once satisfied, the player may end their turn.

-### Cards
-Players have cards of three types: `A`, `B`, or `C`.
-Players may hold up to 5 cards at a time.
-Once a player has 5 cards, they *must* trade in their cards for troops.
-Players may only trade in their cards at the start of their turn, before distributing troops.
-Players trade in hands of 3 cards: a hand must have either one card of each type (i.e., `A-B-C`) or three cards of the same type (e.g. `A-A-A`).
-Trading in gives the player additional troops to distribute, as determined by the card exchange rate.

-The exchange rate starts at some constant `initial-exchange-rate` and increases by a predetermined rule (e.g. up by 2's or by 20%) every time a player trades in their cards.

-Players receive cards at the end of their turn *if they have attacked and conquered at least one enemy territory*.
-If a player X wipes out a player Y, then X takes all of Y's cards.
-If taking Y's cards means that X has more than 5 cards in his hand, he must trade in immediately, regardless of which turn phase he is in.

-A player is wiped out from the game if they lose all of their territories.
-We may choose to include revival mechanics if we wish.
+A player may move any number of troops to adjacent nodes.
+Each troop may only move up to 1 node away.

 ### Region Bonuses
 Determined by the map.
 Usually, regions which are large and less defensible have higher bonuses.